 All trainee teachers joining this qualification programme should undertake an initial assessment of skills in English, mathematics, and ICT.
 If trainees join the qualification programme having already completed a Level 3 Award in Education and Training, or a Level 4 Certificate in Education and Training, their record of development needs, and any previous actions taken to address them, should inform opportunities to continue the development of these skills as required by the appropriate minimum core elements.

 Opportunities to develop these personal skills should be made available across the mandatory units as a minimum throughout a teacher education programme.
 Teacher education teams should ensure that the personal skills developed by trainees are those most appropriate for their professional role.

 Learners wishing to progress from this qualification can undertake the following qualifications:

 - Level 5 Diploma in Teaching Disabled Learners

 - Level 5 Diploma in Teaching English: ESOL

 - Level 5 Diploma in Teaching English: Literacy

 - Level 5 Diploma in Teaching Mathematics: Numeracy

-Entry is at the discretion of the centre; however learners should be 19+ to undertake this qualification.
+Entry is at the discretion of the centre; however, learners should be at least 19 years old to undertake this qualification.